 Guide to a Perfect trip in Egypt!

-When you visit Egypt, you'll want to visit so many sites that your trip will never seem long enough!
+Tourism of Egypt, When you visit Egypt, you'll want to visit so many sites that your trip will never seem long enough!
 We often meet people during our tours who have been to Egypt more than 15 times, and they keep returning to see something new!
-They ask about this newly discovered site, or some new tomb that has been recently uncovered, or even places that they have heard other people talk about!
+They ask about this newly discovered site, or some tomb that has been recently uncovered, or even places that they have heard other people talk about!
 Here in Egypt, you will always find new sites to visit and enjoy.
-Egypt Tourist Places are really amazing to see with exciting sightseeing scenarios at beautiful monuments.
+Egyptian tourist places are really amazing to see with exciting sightseeing adventures at beautiful monuments.

 Try, as much as possible, to visit as many of the places that your trip will allow!
 There is nothing worse than going home and wishing you had visited somewhere you didn't!
 We both know that you don't get the opportunity to visit Egypt every day!

 When traveling through Egypt, you should avoid certain areas, particularly sites located in the center of the Nile Valley!
 About 20 years ago there were rising tensions at these sites, Islamic fundamentalists had targeted tourists in order to destroy the tourist industry and the economy.
 This was part of a larger plan to bring down the government, seize power themselves, and install the political ideas of their own vision, a vision which no more resembles the rules of the Qur’an than the Inquisition resembled the Christianity of Christ!